yaweli/pipi/README.md

 	I M=100 D FOCUS("id102")
 	I M=90  D GO("next.html")
 	Q
+	#INCLUDE %ESLJXI
 </m>
 ```
+use onChange=mLabel("LABEL",this) to instruct the browser to come check the field value in the mumps !
 -alert  - will show a message
 -focus - will restore focus to a field
 -setv    -